 2. Nonverbal Communication

-Eye contact is also important; you want to look the person in the eye to demonstrate that you are focused on the person and the conversation (however, be sure not to stare at the person, which can make him or her uncomfortable).
+Eye contact is also important; you want to look the person in the eye to demonstrate that you are focused on them and the conversation.
+(However, be sure not to stare at the person, which can make him or her uncomfortable.)

 3. Clarity and Concision

-Through a friendly tone, a personal question, or simply a smile, you will encourage your coworkers to engage in open and honest communication with you.
-It's important to be nice and polite in all your workplace communications.
+Through a friendly tone, a personal question, or simply a smile, you will encourage your co-workers to engage in open and honest communication with you.
+It's important to be polite in all your workplace communications.

 People will be more open to communicating with you if you convey respect for them and their ideas.
 Simple actions like using a person's name, making eye contact, and actively listening when a person speaks will make the person feel appreciated.
 On the phone, avoid distractions and stay focused on the conversation.